hghcomphys/pantea/README.rst

     $ pip install jaxip

-For machines with an NVIDIA **GPU** please follow `instructions <https://jaxip.readthedocs.io/en/latest/installation.html>`_ given on the documentation.
+For machines with an NVIDIA **GPU** please follow installation `instructions <https://jaxip.readthedocs.io/en/latest/installation.html>`_ on the documentation.

 Basics of ML potentials